 If you haven’t heard of Mike Cernovich you soon will.
 He describes himself as an author, lawyer, free speech activist and I would also add contrarian to that list.

-He’s a polarising figure who has covered all sorts of topics from law, fitness, the media and mindset.
+He’s a polarising figure who has covered all sorts of topics from law, politics, philosophy, fitness, the media and mindset.

-He’s not a psychologist but someone who has learned mindset strategies, applied them to his life and then condensed them into this book.
+He’s not a trained psychologist but someone who has learned mindset

 Why you should read Gorilla Mindset